matchmakerbot/web/README.md

 - NodeJS
 - PNPM

-If everything is set up correctly, run the following command for an optimal development environment, which will watch for changes in the typescript files and auto-restart the server if necessary.
+If everything is set up correctly, run the following command for an optimal development environment, which will watch for changes in all the necessary files and auto-restart the server if necessary.

 - `yarn dev`